-Thus, the Engineering Directorate is taking a holistic look at how engineers are being prepared for a lifelong career in the profession.
+Therefore, NSF is taking a holistic look at how engineers and computer scientists are being prepared for a lifelong career in the profession.
 It seeks to respond to the perennial calls from different stakeholders (e.g., industry, the public, government, and the profession itself) to form engineers and computer scientists with a broad set of professional abilities.
 It seeks to address the fact that the percentages of persons from underrepresented groups entering into - and remaining in - the practice of engineering and computer science are still unacceptably low, impacting the future health of the profession.
-Furthermore, engineering is a career with entry to licensure following completion of the baccalaureate degree; hence, the directorate seeks alignment and quality of experiences for engineers to achieve this status.
+Furthermore, engineering is a career with entry to licensure following completion of the baccalaureate degree; hence, there is a need to seek alignment and quality of experiences for engineers to achieve this status.

-To address these and related matters, the Engineering Directorate (ENG) is launching a multi-year initiative, the Professional

-Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st Century.
+To address these and related matters, in 2014, ENG launched an initiative, the Professional Formation of Engineers (PFE), to create and support an innovative and inclusive engineering profession for the 21st century.
 The engineering profession must be responsive to national priorities, grand challenges, and dynamic workforce needs, and it must be equally open and available to all.
-In FY14 the PFE initiative in ENG is launching a pilot program aligned with the IUSE framework: Revolutionizing Engineering Departments (herein referred to as RED).
-The CISE and EHR directorates are partnering with the Engineering Directorate in this pilot, as they also support formation of engineers and computer scientists as part of their overall strategies.
+The RED program was first offered in FY 2015 as a PFE initiative aligned with the IUSE framework.
+The RED program is jointly supported by ENG, CISE and EHR directorates, as all three directorates support formation of engineers and computer scientists and institutional transformation as part of their overall strategies.

-The National Science Foundation (NSF) Improving Undergraduate STEM Education (IUSE) initiative is a comprehensive, Foundation-wide effort to accelerate the quality and effectiveness of the education of undergraduates in all of the STEM fields.
-The importance of the undergraduate experience for preparing both a diverse STEM workforce equipped for innovation, and a STEMliterate public ready to support and benefit from the progress of science, is described in a number of key reports and documents (e.g., Rising Above the Gathering Storm, Revisited (National Research Council, 2010); Expanding Underrepresented Minority Participation (National Research Council, 2011); Engage to Excel (President's Council of Advisors on Science and Technology, 2012); Discipline-based Education Research (National Research Council, 2012); Federal Science, Technology, Engineering, and Mathematics (STEM) Education 5-Year Strategic Plan (National Science and Technology Council, Committee on STEM Education, 2013)).
-NSF, with its mission to advance science, engineering, and education, plans to invest over \$100M in FY 2015 through coordinated investments across directorates within a coherent framework for improving undergraduate STEM learning.
-The IUSE Framework promotes new and exciting approaches to using research on STEM learning and education to address challenges across undergraduate STEM education, as well as within specific disciplines.
-The framework draws upon a knowledge base accumulated from decades of research, development, and best practices across the nation in STEM undergraduate education.
-NSF expects that investments within the IUSE portfolio will integrate theories and findings from education research with attention to the needs and directions of frontier science and engineering research.
-New knowledge about learning and implementation will be developed across all IUSE investments.
+The importance of the undergraduate experience for preparing both a diverse STEM workforce equipped for innovation and a STEM-literate public ready to support and benefit from the progress of science is described in a number of key reports and documents [e.g., Rising Above the Gathering Storm, Revisited (National Research Council, 2010); Expanding Underrepresented Minority Participation (National Research Council, 2011); Engage to Excel (President's Council of Advisors on Science and Technology, 2012); Discipline-based Education Research (National Research Council, 2012); Federal Science, Technology, Engineering, and Mathematics (STEM) Education 5-Year Strategic Plan (National Science and Technology Council, Committee on STEM Education, 2013)].

+Improving Undergraduate STEM Education (IUSE) is NSF's comprehensive, Foundation-wide framework for an integrated vision of the agency's investments in undergraduate science, technology, engineering, and mathematics (STEM) education.
+The key guiding principle of IUSE is to ensure focused, strategic investments that address the greatest challenges in U.S. undergraduate STEM education.
+The long-term goals of the IUSE framework are to: 1) improve STEM learning and learning environments, 2) broaden participation and institutional capacity for STEM learning, and 3) build the professional STEM workforce for tomorrow.
+Collectively, IUSE programs will 1) build core knowledge, 2) implement and scale evidence-based practices, 3) catalyze departmental and institutional transformation, 4) provide scholarships, and 5) promote disciplinary research experiences.
+NSF expects that investments within the IUSE portfolio will be informed by theories and findings from education research with attention to the needs and directions of frontier science and engineering research.
+New knowledge about both learning and implementation will be developed across all IUSE investments through a vibrant partnership of scientists, engineers, mathematicians, and education experts.